DP World Berbera New Port: Overview

-In May 2016, DP World signed a US$442 million agreement with the government of Somaliland, to operate a regional trade and logistics hub at the Port of Berbera.
+In May 2016, DP World signed a US$442 million agreement with the government of Somaliland, to operate and exercise a regional trade and logistics hub at the Port of Berbera.
 The project, which will be phased in, will also involve the setting up of a free zone.

 On 1 March 2018, Ethiopia became a major shareholder following an agreement with DP World and the Somaliland Port Authority.
 DP World holds a 51% stake in the project, Somaliland 30% and Ethiopia the remaining 19%.

 On 24 July 2021, The new container terminal in Berbera Port was officially inaugurated by Muse Bihi Abdi, President of Somaliland, Sultan Ahmed bin Sulayem, Group Chairman and CEO of DP World and a government delegation from Ethiopia, led by Ahmed Shide Minister of Finance and Dagmawit Moges Minister of Transport A new 400-meter berth and three ship gantry cranes with a capacity of 500,000 TEUs per year.

 Berbera Corridor

 The construction of the Berbera corridor was an integral part of a contract agreement made by the Somaliland government and the United Arab Emirates and its owned port company Dubai Ports World.
+The corridor connects Berbera port to Hargeisa, Somaliland’s capital, passing through Tog Wajaale and connecting to Ethiopia.